MicroRidge-Technology/SFP-FMC/Readme.md

 # FMC SFP Card

 This project is designed to allow using sfp cables with the LVDS pins of an FPGA as opposed to the GTX pins.
+It provides testpoints to monitor the lvds signals with an oscilliscope.

 # Pins Used